 Krishna Udayakumar, Director

-At Duke University, Dr. Udayakumar holds the rank of Associate Professor of Global Health and Medicine, and is an Associate Professor at Duke-NUS Medical School Singapore.
+At Duke University, Dr. Udayakumar holds the rank of Associate Professor of Global Health and Medicine, and is Associate Professor at Duke-NUS Medical School Singapore.
 His work has been published in leading academic journals such as the New England Journal of Medicine, Health Affairs, and Academic Medicine.

 Born in Bangalore, India, Dr. Udayakumar spent his childhood in Virginia, and is a Phi Beta Kappa graduate of the University of Virginia, with a bachelor’s degree in interdisciplinary studies with distinction.
 He received both an MD and an MBA (with a concentration in Health Sector Management) from Duke University, where he was a Fuqua Scholar.
 Dr. Udayakumar completed his residency training in internal medicine at Duke and served as Assistant Chief Resident at the Durham VA Medical Center before joining the faculty of Duke University.